 Colorado Springs Housing Market Summary

 The question I get asked the most is; How’s the market, do you think the market is going to crash?
 Let’s look at our headlines here and analyze what each of these mean and try to determine what the market is doing.
 In March 2022 my short answer was that I don’t think the market is going to crash any time soon, not this year anyway.
-Now here in March 2023 we can see the market is declining for sellers and it is harder to sell a home.
-But the housing market certainly is not crashing, so you could say it is correcting.
+Now here in May 2024 we can see the market is declining for sellers and it is harder to sell a home.
+But the housing market certainly is not crashing.

 What’s the Outlook for the Colorado Springs Housing Market?

-I do think it is quite possible that housing market prices will correct downward significantly in 2023 and bottom out then stabilize in to 2024.
+In one sentence, I’d say the outlook is that home prices will be coming down more over the next year.
+I did say in Feb 2023 that I think it is quite possible that housing market prices will correct downward significantly in 2023, then stabilize in 2024.
+I was wrong about that, housing prices here in Colorado Springs have remained steady.
 A housing crash is when home prices decline suddenly by a significant amount in a short period of time.
 A housing crash isn’t clearly defined but you know when it happens.
 So in general, I would say a sudden decline or crash in prices by 20% over a span of 3 months would be a good guideline to say crash.
-I think prices will come down 20% in 2023 but it will be over the entire year, so I would say price correction.
-So a $500,000 home coming down to $400,000 is quite possible.
+I think prices will come down 20% in 2024 but it will be over the entire year, so I would say a significant price correction.
+So far this year, I don’t think my prediction of a 20% correction will come to fruition.

-2. Days on Market Increases to 54 Days
+2. Days on Market Decreases to 38 Days

-Demand has decreased slower than the decreasing supply of homes coming on the market for February.
-This month there are 190 fewer Active homes on the market than last month hovering around 1021.
-About 1500 Active homes on the market in Colorado Springs is a healthy number.
-The decreasing supply of inventory has caused the Absorption rate to go down more than decreased demand.
-Absorption rate is the days of available homes on the market if no more were listed today.
-Last month the February home sales dropped 25% from the previous year.
-So a 4% decrease may not sound like a lot this month, but compared to last year it is significant.
+Demand has decreased and so supply is increasing.
+This month there are 400 less Active homes on the market than last month hovering around 1473.
+About 1500 to 1750 Active homes on the market in Colorado Springs is a healthy number.
+The increasing demand and general decrease in supply of inventory has caused the Absorption rate to come back down to 66 days from 90 days last month.
+Absorption rate is the days of available homes on the market.
+This means that if no more homes were listed today, it would take that long for all the homes to sell.
+Last month the December home sales dropped 13% from the previous year.
+A 13% decrease in home sales is significant at only 614 homes sold last month.
+Although Buyer demand is down across the country, Colorado Springs ranks #2 as most desirable places to live.

 Absorption Rate vs Days on Market

-The Absorption rate number has increased over the last several months.
-This means a slower market because of lower demand since last year.
-In February, the Absorption rate number decreased which means a faster market due to less inventory.
-Typically when the Absorption number increases so does days on market and vice versa.
-However, that was not the case last month as days on market went up and Absorption rate went down.
-So this supply and demand curve will continue to push home prices lower.
+The Absorption rate number has increased over the last several months, which means a slower market.
+In November, the Absorption rate number increased primarily because less demand.
+The supply and demand curve will push home prices lower.
 We’ll look at supply and demand causes more in the paragraphs to come.

+When Absorption rate goes up, typically days on market goes up too.
 Days on Market is going up steadily because demand is slow.
-Savvy buyers are looking for deals, they know there are a certain percentage of sellers that are motivated to sell that will drop the price 10s of thousands to just move on with their lives.
-So, prices will continue to come down and sellers need to get ahead of the downward curve if they want to compete and get their home under contract.
+Savvy buyers are looking for deals, they know there are a certain percentage of sellers that are motivated to sell that will drop the price $10s of thousands to just move on with their lives.
+So, prices will come down and sellers need to get ahead of the downward curve if they want to compete and get their home under contract.

 Calculating Absorption Rate

-What this means is that for Active homes on the market in February, 29% of the homes had a price decrease.
-Typically in a normal market, about 33% of homes on the market have a price decrease.
-Because demand is not there, prices are steadily coming down.
-Lack of inventory is more of a factor than lack of demand, so the Absorption rate or velocity of homes processing through the system has increased.
+What this means is that for Active homes on the market in April, 37% of the homes had a price decrease.
+Typically, in a normal market, about 33% of homes on the market have a price decrease.
+Because rates have come down a little over the last month, demand has picked up a little.
+Supply has increased steadily over the last many months, but it has come back down a little going into the winter months.

-As of July 2022, it has been reported by US News & World Report that Colorado Springs ranks as their #2 Best Place to Live.
+As of July 2023, it has been reported by US News & World Report that Colorado Springs ranks as their #9 Best Place to Live.
 There typically has been a shortage of available homes for sale in Colorado Springs because demand has been high.
-As a result of increased supply and the higher interest rates and higher home prices, there are less multiple offer situations.
+As a result of higher interest rates and higher home prices, there is less demand and so less multiple offer situations.
+Home prices have remained steady and so affordability is affecting Colorado Springs best places to live ranking fairly significantly.
+However this doesn’t change its desirability rating so much as it is ranked #2 this year, dropping from #1 last year.

 Colorado Springs is ranked consistently as one of the best places to live according to U.S. News & World Report.
-Low supply and High demand for the limited number of homes available has caused an increase in home prices.
+Over the last several years, Low supply and High demand has caused an increase in home prices.
 There are certainly many things that have contributed to inflating home prices, but we won’t discuss that here.

 6. Economics affecting the Colorado Springs Housing Market

-Our Economy has been run badly for the last 2 years by the Political class in power.
-The Federal Reserve is reacting to bad political policy and effectively correcting or crashing asset prices to “bring down inflation”.
-Despite what the Fed is doing, it doesn’t bring down energy and food prices which primarily impacts lower incomes.
+Our Economy has been run very badly for the last several years nationally by the Political class in power.
+The Federal Reserve is reacting to bad political policy and effectively trying to correct or crash asset prices to “bring down inflation”.
+Despite what the Fed is doing, it doesn’t bring down energy and food prices which primarily impacts lower income families.

 What CAN WE EXPECT with the Colorado Springs Housing Market?